Coronavirus travel advice for campers in the UK and Europe

 Countries on the green and amber lists for travel

-This is the list of main countries on the green list which you can travel to from the UK and do not require to self-isolate on your return.
+This is the list of European countries on the green list which you can travel to from the UK and do not require to self-isolate on your return.
 This list is reviewed every three weeks and countries could be added or removed depending on the Covid situation:

 - Faroe Islands